 An injury or a death that happened because of an aviation accident does more than creating unexpected expenses.
 It can create a lifetime of fear and anxiety.
 It can cause a family to be without an income and to be without their precious family member.
 While there’s no amount of money in the world that can ease the pain for survivors or the families of those who die in an aviation accident, an airplane accident lawyer can help you protect your potential legal rights.

 If an airline company reaches out to you and offers a settlement agreement, don’t sign it without calling Thompson Law at 844-308-8180.
 Signing a settlement agreement may limit your financial recovery.
 You could be signing away your right to future medical care, funeral or burial expenses, lost wages, pain and suffering, and more.
-You could even sign away your right to sue the airline.
+You could even sign away your right to sue the airline after an aviation accident like the Southwest Airlines tragedy.

 An airplane accident lawyer can help victims and families by acting as a buffer between the airline and their lawyers.
 At Thompson Law, we help accident victims and their families get the money they’re entitled to receive.
 Don’t wait.
 Call us now at 844-308-8180 to discuss your potential case, or CALL THE FOURS locally at 214-444-4444.
 The call and consultation are confidential and free.